Thermal stability of nano-scale ferroelectric domains by molecular dynamics modeling: Results

 DWs carry excess energy, thus, there is a driving force to remove DWs in a ferroelectric.
 However, with two parallel, flat, and infinitely thin DWs the system does not \textit{see} an energy gradient and has no immediate means of evolving towards the energy minimum.
 Can thermal fluctuations of local dipoles \cite{Kumar2010} enable two closely spaced DWs to activate this path and ultimately lead to the collapse of small domains?

-On the one hand, clusters of reversed polarization are ubiquitous and form and disappear on a sub-picosecond timescale.
-At the domain wall, the energy of reversed clusters is reduced by \(1 \times E_{\text{DW}}\) as one interface is anyway antiparallel and as both \(E_{\text{DW}}\) and \(E_c\) are reduced due to lower polarization in the vicinity of the DW, see \Cref{fig:dw_profile_location}~(b).
-Thus, the frequency \(f\) of flipped clusters is enhanced at the DW, see \Cref{app:1}.
-For example, at $\Delta T = \SI{-49}{\kelvin}$ in the atomistic model, we find \SI{0.5}{\percent} and \SI{7.7}{\percent} of local dipoles flipped inside a single-domain state and at the DW (\SI{2}{\uc} right and left of the DW), respectively.
+On the one hand, clusters of reversed polarization are ubiquitous and form and disappear on a sub-picosecond time scale.
+At the domain wall, the energy of reversed clusters is reduced by \(1 \times E_{\text{DW}}\) as one interface is anyway anti-parallel and as both \(E_{\text{DW}}\) and \(E_c\) are reduced due to lower polarization in the vicinity of the DW, see \Cref{fig:dw_profile_location}~(b).
+Thus the frequency \(f\) of flipped clusters is enhanced at the DW, see Supplemental Material 1 at \_ .
+For example, at $\Delta T = \qty{-49}{\kelvin}$ in the atomistic model, we find \qty{0.5}{\percent} and \qty{7.7}{\percent} of local dipoles flipped inside a single-domain state and at the DW (2 unit cells right and left of the DW), respectively .
 The enhanced probability for switched dipoles on the wall can be understood as a flattening of the energy landscape and locally reduced polarization.

-On the other hand, DWs induce an energy penalty on the order of \SI{10}{\milli\joule\per\square\meter}, see calculations above.
+On the other hand, DWs induce an energy penalty on the order of \qty{10}{\milli\joule\per\square\meter}, see calculations above.
 Thus, the system can gain energy if one of the domains vanishes with time.
-However, without thermal activation (\SI{0}{\kelvin}), there is an energy barrier of about \SI{77}{\milli\joule\per\square\meter} to rigidly shift a domain wall through the unfavorable TiO$_2$-centered position.
+However, without thermal activation (\qty{0}{\kelvin}), there is an energy barrier of about \qty{77}{\milli\joule\per\square\meter} to rigidly shift a domain wall through the unfavorable TiO$_2$-centered position.
 Furthermore, without electric field, there is no force favoring one polarization direction over the other.
-Without fluctuations, the multi-domain structure at \SI{0}{\kelvin} stays forever.
+Without fluctuations, the multi-domain structure at \qty{0}{\kelvin} stays forever.

 Due to these reasons -- the presence of thermal fluctuations and the excess energy of the DW -- we could indeed observe the collapse of small domains with atomistic as well as \heff -simulations.
 In \Cref{fig:polarization_switching_series} we monitor the collapse of domains of different thicknesses using different representations.